 LAW 312G – International Banking Law and Financial Regulation

-This advanced course provides a systematic analysis of the internal market, namely the free movement of goods (including custom duties and taxation, quantitative restrictions and similar measures, free movement of capital, free movement of services (including the freedom of establishment), and the freedom of movement of people (including the Schengen Area).
-Related topics will also include the monetary union and state subsidies.
+This advanced course provides a systematic analysis of the internal market and focuses on the four freedoms, namely the free movement of goods (including custom duties and taxation, quantitative restrictions and similar measures), the free movement of services (including the freedom of establishment), the freedom of movement of people (including the Schengen Area) and the free movement of capital (including monetary union).
+Related topics will also include EU citizenship, fundamental rights, harmonisation of legislation and redress mechanisms.

-LAW 391G – International and EU Law Capstone
+LAW 391G – Capstone in International and EU Law

 The course is devoted to landmark judgments and legal opinions of the judicial bodies of both the European Union and the International Court of Justice and its predecessor, ICSID arbitration, mixed claims commissions and the ILOAT tribunal.
 With respect to the European Union, students will examine holdings of the Court of Justice of the European Union, the General Court, and the European Civil Service Tribunal.
-The course culminates in a high-level research paper or project of the student’s choice, where students will be required to analyze the structure and legal reasoning of judgments and legal opinions related to their topic.
+The course culminates in a high-level research paper or project of the student’s choice, where the student will analyse the structure and legal reasoning of judgments and legal opinions related to their topic.

-Prerequisite: LAW 271G and third year standing in the Law major, or with permission of the instructor
+Pre-requisite: LAW 271G and third year standing in the Law major, or with prior written permission from the instructor

 LDU 101G – Elementary Dutch

 This course focuses on listening and understanding, vocabulary and basic practical grammar.
-After these courses students should be able to manage living in a Dutch-speaking environment, to participate in everyday conversations, to read and understand basic Dutch texts and to compose simple written work.
-Students will also learn more about Dutch/ Belgian culture while working on different projects.
-Designed for students with no prior knowledge of Dutch.
+After these courses students should be able to manage to live in a Dutch-speaking environment, to participate in everyday conversations, to read and understand basic Dutch texts and to compose simple written work.
+Students will also learn more about Dutch/ Belgian culture.
+This course is designed for students with no prior knowledge of Dutch.